 We’re not all lucky enough to get one.
 Some of us might need to sell some cards to keep Uncle Sam happy on April 15.
-However, if you are among the millions of Americans who will see a nice deposit in your checking account sometime between now and then, what to do with it is sometimes a dilemma.
+However, if you are among the millions of Americans who will see a nice deposit in your checking account this time of year, what to do with it is sometimes a dilemma.
 Pay bills?
+Fix your truck?
 Stick it in the bank?
-Both might be responsible things to do but they’re not going to get your heart pumping.
-Here is the sports collector’s edition of fun ways to spend your tax refund.
+All may be responsible options but they’re not going to get your heart pumping.
+Here is the sports collector’s edition of fun ways to utilize your tax refund.

 Bid in a catalog auction.
 You’ve seen them.
 Drooled over the contents.
 Maybe even bid and won a couple of times.
 You still feel like a small-timer.
 Now, with a little extra cash maybe you can get in the game for real.
 Sign up to receive as many catalogs as you can.
 Pick out a couple of items that you’d love to own and bid to win.
 Don’t forget about the buyer’s premium but know that there are bargains in those books sometimes.

-Invest in high grade vintage cards.
+.
 You’ve probably thought about adding some vintage cards to your ‘normal’ investments but just never took the plunge.
 If you get a sizable check, now’s the time.
 Ruth, Gehrig, T206 stars, Jackie Robinson rookies…maybe some old high grade football and basketball rookie cards that are undervalued.
-Do your research and compare prices—don’t just buy what you want or the first thing you see.

 Finish a set or two.
 Why have you been carrying that want list around for three years?
 Find a place to buy what you need and get it done.
-Put it out of your mind and then take a good long look at what you accomplished—even if it took eight years.
+Put it out of your mind and then take a good long look at what you accomplished.